JannisX11/blockbench-plugins/plugins/hytale_verifier/about.md

 - Parent-child relationships
 - Texture assignments

-**Why?** Meshes are not supported by the Hytale engine, so all geometry must be cubes.
+*Blockbench meshes are not supported by the Hytale engine, so all geometry must be cubes.*

 **Usage:** Tools > Convert Meshes to Cubes